SamFu1113/Unix-programming/README.md

 4. On-line messenger.
 	- Suppose I want to write such a program:
-		- List all your friends on-line.
+		- List all my friends on-line.
 	![image info](photos/friends_online.PNG)
 		- Send a message to one of your friends.
 	- What you need to know?